Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: Methodology

 where $\sign$ stands for taking the sign for each element.

 \item \textbf{Exponential Moving Average (EMA)}.
-The stochasticity of the mini-batch sample $\{\xi_{t,b}\}_{b=1,..,B}$ of $g^t$ could be smoothed by taking the exponential moving average (EMA) for both the numerator and denominator for the update \eqref{eq:sign_sgd}, resulting in the following Adam update of the numerator and denominator:
+The stochasticity of the mini-batch sample $\{\xi_{t,b}\}_{b=1,..,B}$ of $g^t$ could be smoothed by taking the exponential moving average (EMA) for both the numerator and denominator of the update \eqref{eq:sign_sgd}, resulting in the following numerator and denominator of the Adam update:

 \end{enumerate}